wkramer/openda/README.md

 If we publish the OpenDA core libraries (jar files) on a Maven repository, Gradle can download these automatically.
 No need to checkout the OpenDA core repository.
 But if a local workdirectory containing the OpenDA core is present, Gradle will automatically use that instead of obtaining the libraries.

+We can host a [maven repository on github](https://github.com/github/maven-plugins#readme).

 ## Todo

 - OpenDaTestSupport needs to be more flexible.
 Place the `testRunDir` in module directory insted of the root project dir?
 I have changed some stuff already, but there are still some test failing.